About this course

 Where you will study

-The School is based in the Redmonds Building, in the heart of the bustling Mount Pleasant Campus and Liverpool's growing Knowledge Quarter.
-Redmonds Building is shared by two Schools within the Faculty of Arts, Professional and Social Studies - Liverpool Screen School and the School of Law - and Liverpool Business School, making for a rich blend of student learning experiences.
-The building is home to high quality lecture theatres and seminar rooms, a mock court room, social spaces, and a café.
-It is only a short walk from LJMU's Aldham Robarts Library, which contains all the resources you will require for your studies.
+The School of Law and Justice Studies is based in Redmonds and John Foster Building, in the heart of the bustling Mount Pleasant Campus and Liverpool's growing Knowledge Quarter.
+Redmonds Building is shared by Liverpool School of Art and Creative Industries and Liverpool Business School making for a rich blend of student learning experiences.
+The building is home to high quality lecture theatres and seminar rooms, a mock courtroom, social spaces, and a café.
+It is only a short walk from LJMU's Mount Pleasant Campus Library, which contains all the resources you will require for your studies.

 Career paths